oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-things-that-I-learn-as-a-newcomer.md

 ### Discussion:

-When I was working on John Syne patches, I separate my patches based on his fixes.
-I send a first patchset to Jonathan (the maintainer of IIO), and one of his feedbacks was:
+When I was working on John Syne patches, I separated my patches based on his fixes.
+I sent the first patchset to Jonathan (the maintainer of IIO), and one of his feedbacks was:

 > [..]
 Also for these fixes ideally include a 'fixes' tag to the original commit.
 It makes life easy for the scripts the stable maintainers use to work out when things should apply.

-Instead of going back to the documentation and carefully read about the Fixes, I went to git log and tried to find examples.
-However, I made the mistake of not carefully check things.
-As a result I sent another patcheset with the wrong way to handle Fixes.
-Than, Jonathan said to me:
+Instead of going back to the documentation and carefully read about the Fixes tag, I went to git log and tried to find examples.
+However, I made the mistake of not thoroughly check things.
+As a result, I sent another patchset with the wrong way to handle Fixes.
+Then, Jonathan said to me:

 > Please look at the Submitting patches documentation.
 This is not what a fixes tag is about!
 I'll fix it up this time but please look at it.

 So, I made the same mistake twice.
-I felt really shame, but now I understand what I did wrong.
-Basically I had to add something like this:
+I felt ashamed because I made the same mistakes and also wasted Jonathan's time (I believe we should care about maintainers time).
+Although my silly slips, now I understand what I did wrong;
+basically I had to add something like this:

 > Fixes: <hash of previous commit fixes> ("message")